jchris/twebz/README.md

-# Tweb - Decentralizing Twitter, One Tweet at a Time
+# Twebz - Decentralizing Twitter, One Tweet at a Time

 This app basically doesn't work yet.
 But it will.
 And it will be awesome!